HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 (Translated by Lella Gandini)

 We do not experience the world in one dimension or one modality.
 Loris Malaguzzi’s internationally famous poem is a call to recognise how children and adults interact with the world.
 The poem emphasises the multi-modal nature of communication.
-Communication is internal, in the mind and the emotions, and external, expressed with the voice and the body.
-The educators in Reggio Emilia talk about ‘the expressive, the communicative and the cognitive languages’.
+Communication is internal, residing in the mind and emotions, and external, expressed through the voice and body.
+Educators in Reggio Emilia discuss ‘the expressive, the communicative, and the cognitive languages’.
 These languages include music, mathematics, dance, painting, drama, puppetry, science, conversation, dialogue, sculpture, construction and many more!
-Because of the awareness and openness to using techniques from all these areas, the role of the teacher was transformed from being in control of learning to facilitating collaborative learning.
+Due to the awareness and openness to incorporating techniques from various areas, the role of the teacher shifted from being in control of learning to facilitating collaborative learning.
 They plan and resource with others to encourage the students to be autonomous learners as they interact with concepts and materials.
 Children express their knowledge using ‘words, movement, drawing, painting, building, sculpture, shadow play, collage, dramatic play, or music’ (Edwards, Gandini, & Foreman, 1998).

 The hundred languages are a collection of all the ways that children and human beings have the potential to internalise knowledge and express it.
 The languages work synergistically to create connections between and amongst our experiences, giving us a deep understanding of the relationships between things, not grasped episodically.
-As educators, we talk about developing students’ literacy, which usually refers to verbal communication (speaking, reading, and writing).
+As educators, we often discuss developing students’ literacy, which typically refers to verbal communication skills, including speaking, reading, and writing.
 But children can become literate in all modes of communication.

-There is great diversity in the modes we use to communicate information and meaning: concrete manipulative, photographic, pictorial, graphic, tabular, schematic, symbolic, verbal written, verbally spoken, gestural, postural, locomotor and digital.
+There is great diversity in the modes we use to communicate information and meaning: concrete manipulative, photographic, pictorial, graphic, tabular, schematic, symbolic, verbal (written and spoken), gestural, postural, locomotor, and digital.
 You are likely to add even more.
 Students thrive when they learn to decode and encode the structure and elements of each.
-If we harness many languages, the level of understanding is increased, and it is the teachers' responsibility to keep the languages accessible to all the students.
+If we harness multiple languages, the level of understanding increases, and it is the teachers' responsibility to keep these languages accessible to all students.

 The addition of ateliers and atelieristas supports this aspect of the philosophy, again highlighting the importance of the schools' overarching organisation.